Maximelc/iOS-Xcode-Starter/README.md

 # iOS-Xcode-Starter
 Templates and snippets for iOS Developer using Xcode.

+>Project templates with Liftoff cannot be released publicly for now.
+>Feel free to contact me about it.

 ## Repository details
 |        Name       |                             Description                            |         Instalation script         |
 |:-----------------:|:------------------------------------------------------------------:|:----------------------------------:|